clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 **A quick note on `forwardRef`**: in React version 19 we will no longer need to use `forwardRef` to pass a `ref` to a functional component in React.
 We will instead be able to pass a `ref` as a prop to the component.
 Keep this mind if you are now using React 19.

 Next we use React's `useImperativeHandle` hook to accept the _forwarded ref_ to our `Modal` component as well as safely provide access to the `Modal`'s internal HTML `<dialog>` element `ref`.
 This allows for limiting access to the dialog's behavior only to what we deem acceptable for its intended use.
 The functionality we expose will call our Modal's reconciled `setIsOpen` state setter when needed.
 We prevent manipulating the `dialog.open` property by using a method that returns the value of our Modal's `isOpen` React state since that is the source of truth of whether our Modal is visible or hidden.

+Note that the HTML `<dialog>`'s `close` method accepts a single string parameter which sets the [`dialog.returnValue`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/returnValue).
+We are not replicating that behavior here since it would require extra logic for managing the `returnValue` property.
+Keep this in mind if you intend to use the `close` method on the forwarded `ref`.

 The following code demonstrates one way of accomplishing these requirements using React's `useImperativeHandle` hook within our Modal component.